 Charging your iPhone anytime, anywhere, is quite a difficult habit to form, not to mention inconvenient.
 You may need to set a reminder to charge your phone regularly.
 For example, when you put the phone down, it charges.
 When you are texting, it charges.
 When you grab your phone to go out and about, it still charges.
 Sounds pretty difficult.

-You simply install the magnetic wireless charging dock on your desk, slide in the power bank along with your phone, and it turns in to a wireless charging stand in seconds.
-Your iPhone charges instantly without you having to do anything.
+You simply install the magnetic wireless charging dock on your desk, slide in the power bank along with your iPhone 12, iPhone 13 or even the S22 with a MagEZ Case, and it turns into a wireless charging stand in seconds.
+Your phone charges instantly without you having to do anything.

-Slide out your phone and the fully charged power bank, and you're good to go.
+It's not fast charging, but don't worry.
+If your phone is not charged up when you need to go, just slide out your phone and the fully charged magnetic power bank, and you're good to go.
 Your phone magnetically attaches to the small ergonomic battery, that continues providing power to your phone.

 Fueled by the public's unabated enthusiasm for cell phones and growing concerns about charging and battery, we will start to see fast charging more often on the phone market.
 It still has a long way to go, though, before it becomes as universal and economical as regular charging.
 Fortunately, PITAKA has an alternative to save yourself the charging time and stress of charging.

 - Everything You Need to Know about Fast Charging Your iPhone

 - Fast charging will damage your cell phone battery life?
 How to fix it?

 - Why is My Phone Charging So Slow on Wireless Chargers?